rbonick/rbonick.github.io/_posts/blog/2023-08-09-road-racing-in-review-2023.md

 the least amount of energy, etc., but it's still useful especially when there are fitter people out there):

-* **Average power:** massive spike.
+* **Average power:** Massive spike.
 Being able to put out 275W instead of 230W is a massive boon

-* **Normalized power:** very very small spike!
+* **Normalized power:** Very very small spike!
 This is honestly really fascinating...
-I'm managing to keep the relative variablity index (normalized / average) a lot lower meaning my power is a bit more consistent.
-I think this tracks with a lot less time stuck on the very back of the pack, a lot less time stuck in the washing machine where we'd brake into every corner & sprint back out.
+I'm managing to keep the relative variablity index (normalized / average) a lot lower, meaning my power is a bit more consistent.
+I think this tracks with a lot less time stuck on the very back of the pack.
+A lot less time stuck in the washing machine where we'd brake into every corner & sprint back out.